Tell, Show, Do, Review: An Essential Learning Blueprint

 Designing effective learning

-Tell, Show, Do, Review isn’t just helpful for learners, this method is also a useful tool for learning and development professionals.
-When planning a new course or designing a learning experience, it can be difficult to know where to start, how to structure your content, or what modalities will work best.
-This is where Tell, Show, Do, Review can give you a headstart.
+When drafting a new course or designing a learning experience, it can be difficult to know where to start, how to structure your content, or which modalities will work best.
+This is where the Tell, Show, Do, Review method can help.

-Tell, Show, Do, Review can adeptly move learners from basic to advanced, building on their skill level and knowledge to set them up for long-term success and meaningful behavior change.
-Because this framework utilizes tight loops of learning that reinforce key concepts, layers and scaffolds content in different formats, and incorporates opportunities for application and reflection, the Tell, Show, Do, Review method provides a convenient, ready-made structure for learning that’s designed to be effective.
+This framework can also help learners transition from accomplishing basic objectives to more advanced outcomes, building on their skill level and knowledge and setting them up for long-term success and meaningful behavior change.
+By scaffolding and layering content in different formats, utilizing tight loops of learning to reinforce key concepts, and incorporating opportunities for application and reflection, the Tell, Show, Do, Review method provides a convenient, ready-made structure for learning that’s designed to be effective.

 Interested in another powerful learning framework?